PedlarGames/pedlargames-content/content/games/published/stonehenge/index.md

 ## Installation

-Download the Stonehenge_Setup.exe from the downloads section to install the game on your Windows PC.
+Download Stonehenge_Setup.exe from the downloads section to install the game on your Windows PC.

 You may encounter Windows SmartScreen warnings when running the installer for the first time, as this is a new application.
 You can bypass this by clicking "More info" and then "Run anyway".